Delicadency/AK1944/README.md

 Open http://localhost:3000 in browser.
 ```

-## ♿ Accessibility (WCAG 2.1 Level AA Compliance)

-We are committed to making the history accessible to everyone.
-Our website follows WCAG 2.1 Level AA guidelines to ensure all users can access this important historical content.

-### Key Accessibility Features:

-**🏷️ Semantic HTML & ARIA Attributes**

-- Proper semantic HTML5 tags (`<nav>`, `<main>`, `<article>`, `<section>`) for better screen reader navigation
-- ARIA labels and roles for interactive components
-- Descriptive alt texts for all historical images and documents
-- Logical heading hierarchy (h1-h6) throughout the site

-**🎨 High Contrast Mode**

-- Built-in contrast mode toggle for users with visual impairments
-- Clear visual indicators for all interactive elements

-**📱 Responsive Web Design (RWD)**

-- Fully responsive layout from mobile (320px) to FullHD displays
-- Touch-friendly targets (minimum 44x44px) for mobile users
-- Content remains readable and functional at 200% zoom
-- No horizontal scrolling required at any viewport size

 ## ♿ Accessibility (WCAG 2.1 Level AA)

 We ensure our website is accessible to all users by implementing: